openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ### Notification

-Beginning with a small rule which is quite handy if you aren't the _permanent Driver_ of the Car but you're somehow responsible for the Vehicle of your Kids / Wife / Parents.
+A quite handy rule if you aren't the _permanent Driver_ of the Car but you're somehow responsible for it for e.g one of your family Members.
-As soon as a check control message is raised you'll be notified e.g. via Android App and you can work on a solution.
+As soon as a check control message occurs a message notification is sent to the Android App.
+Below the rule as an example.
-Here the short rule, just insert your Mail Adress which you are using for openHAB Cloud Connector
+just insert your Mail Address which you are using for openHAB Cloud Connector.

 ```
 // App Notification if Check Control Message is active